HJaliliani/flutter_web_view/README.md

-# Tech News APP developed by flutter_web_view
+# Trendy APP developed by flutter_web_view
-Tech News developed by Flutter (Dart) it is a simple WebView that run on Android & iOS.
+Trendy developed by Flutter (Dart) it is a simple WebView that run on Android & iOS.

 *New changes: Migrated both branches to AndroidX support library.